John W. Easterbrook, PhD

 Cosmopolitanism and Adriaen van der Donck's A Description of New Netherland.
 Easterbrook JW (2014).
 Early American Literature, 49(1), 3-36.

 Staff/Administrative DutiesDr.
-Easterbrook manages the day-to-day administration of the NIDDK-funded UNC Nutrition Obesity Research Center (NORC; P30DK056350).
+Easterbrook oversees the administration and operations of the NIDDK-funded UNC Nutrition Obesity Research Center (NORC; P30DK056350).
 In that capacity, he oversees the development of complex multi-component, multi-institutional grant applications for the Department of Nutrition (e.g., P30, UG1, U24).
-For the NORC’s Administrative Core, he serves as financial manager for the Center and related projects, and he provides financial oversight for the NORC-supported research service centers.
+For the NORC’s Administrative Core, he serves as financial manager for the Center and related projects (pre- and post-award), and he provides financial oversight for the NORC-supported research service centers.
 For the NORC’s Enrichment Program, he develops educational outreach components and administers the collaborative seminar series.
 He is point of contact for the NORC’s Pilot & Feasibility (P&F) Program, for which he coordinates the annual pilot funding application cycle and the annual P&F Symposium.
-Dr. Easterbrook also coordinates the grant writing process for annual progress reports to NIH, administrative supplements, and competitive renewal proposals, including reporting on the Center's measures of success.
+Dr. Easterbrook also oversees the grant writing process for annual progress reports to NIH, administrative supplements, and competitive renewal proposals, including reporting on the Center's measures of success.

 PhD, English, New York University, 2015